Pacane/blog/lib/app/resources/2015_11_13_getting_started_with_Dart.md

 Now if a new version comes out, you'll have to download the new `.zip` file and overwrite your existing `dart-sdk` directory.

-If you want a tool that does this job for you, I've written a [dart package](https://pub.dartlang.org/packages/dart_updater) for that (Works on Linux, maybe on Mac).
+If you want a tool to keep your SDK up-to-date, I've written a [dart package](https://pub.dartlang.org/packages/dart_updater) for that (Works on Linux, maybe on Mac).
 There are also other [solutions](https://github.com/mahonnaise/dart-up).

 ### Package manager
 The advantages of keeping Dart in the package manager, is to have a version that is always up to date.
 You need administrator rights though.

-On Mac [the instructions](https://www.dartlang.org/downloads/mac.html) are pretty straight forward.
+On Mac [the instructions](https://www.dartlang.org/downloads/mac.html) are pretty straightforward.

 On Windows [the instructions](https://www.dartlang.org/downloads/windows.html) are also pretty straight forward.